Kenny-Hui/HK_ATS/README.md

 travelmeterpanel = 2,192
 travelmeterpanel = 3,191

-; Pluginstates[230] will return 0 if the camera is in an 2D Cab
+; Pluginstates[230] will return 0 if player is in a 2D Cab
 cameramodepanel = 230

 ; Pressing Ctrl+J will not do anything disabletimeaccel = 1

-; When player's train crashed into the previous train, it will activate Pluginstates 213 and SoundIndex 223 crash = 213,223
+; When player's train crashed into the previous train, it will activate Pluginstates[213] and SoundIndex 223 crash = 213,223

 ; If the speed is the player's train is less than 5 km/h, it won't be considered as a crash